 The important things to note in this example are:

-test_to allow pytest to automatically detect them without requiring an explicit test list, which can be hard to maintain and can lead to missed tests.
+test_to allow pytest to automatically detect them without requiring an explicit test list.

-unittest.TestCasein order to be discovered, and it is recommended that
+unittest.TestCasein order to be discovered.
+It is recommended that

 lsst.utils.tests.TestCasebe used as the base class when